* Trade talks continuing, China says

 * U.S. crude stockpiles likely to have fallen last week -poll

-The discussions are taking place amid heightened tensions, with China saying it had summoned the U.S. ambassador on Monday to protest against the passage in the U.S. Congress of the Hong Kong Human Rights and Democracy Act.
+The call took place amid heightened tensions, with China saying it had summoned the U.S. ambassador on Monday to protest against the passage in the U.S. Congress of the Hong Kong Human Rights and Democracy Act.

 On the supply side, the Organization of the Petroleum Exporting Countries (OPEC) meets in Vienna on Dec.
 5, followed by talks with the broader OPEC+ group featuring other producers that have agreed to cut output, including Russia.